pstavrin/pstavrin.github.io/_pages/teaching.md

 Each topic is accompanied by a coding "mini-project", which I designed, in order to give students hands-on experience analyzing networks using the tools developed in lecture.
 The last part of the course is devoted to a small self-guided project, where students can apply the techniques we developed to analyze a network of their choice.
 If you have any questions about the course or the course material feel free to reach out!

 ## **ACM 104 - Applied Linear Algebra**
-To this day, ACM 104 (description found <a href="https://www.cms.caltech.edu/academics/courses/acmids-104">here</a>) is one of my favorite courses I have ever taken!
+To this day, ACM 104 (description found <a href="https://www.cms.caltech.edu/academics/courses/acmids-104">here</a>) remains one of my favorite classes that I've taken!
 Here are some of my contributions during my two years of serving as a TA for ACM 104:

 * I designed and developed MATLAB livescripts for coding problems.
 These livescripts were given to students in order to help with their understanding and implementation of algorithms.
 The livescripts also served as a smooth transition to coding in MATLAB, since a lot of students did not have prior experience
 * I was in charge of leading the official exam review sessions (midterm and final).
 My approach in these review sessions was to solve problems *with* the students in order to review the material, give them some idea of what we might ask in the exam, and get some practice solving linear algebra problems